xiaolin36/tdd-locker-robot/task/task-primary-locker-robot.md

 - Given a ticket is valid, When claim the bag, Then obtained the bag succeed.

 >
-1. Given 2 available space, 1 valid ticket link to a bag deposited, When claim the bag, Then the deposited bag can be obtained.
+1. Given 2 lockers both with available space, 1 valid ticket link to a bag deposited, When claim the bag, Then the deposited bag can be obtained.

 ### no changes here
 - Given a ticket is invalid, When claim the bag, Then obtained the bag failed.

 >
-1. Given 17 available spaces, 1 invalid tickets, When claim the bag, Then obtained the bag failed and "票无效".
+1. Given 2 lockers both with available spaces, 1 invalid tickets, When claim the bag, Then obtained the bag failed and "票无效".